kshedden/cscar_terminal/processes.md

 `ctrl-c`.
 Killing a non-foreground job involves working with the process id rather than the job id.
-If you have a suspended or running process that you want to kill, first use `ps` to get the process id, then enter `kill -9 #<enter>` to attempt to kill the process with the given id (this usually, but not always, will successfully kill the job).
+If you have a suspended or running process that you want to kill, first use `ps` to get the process id, then enter `kill -9 #<enter>` to attempt to kill the process, replacing `#` with the process id.
+This usually, but not always, will successfully kill the job.